UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 - Taint pass — a function that marks the return value taking into account the marks in its arguments.
   Depending on the implementation, marks can be applied not only to the result of the method but also to the object `this`, and on the input parameters.
-For example, it can be set that the concatenation method `concat strings(String a, String b)` marks its result with all marks from `a` and from `b`.
+For example, it can be set that the concatenation method `concat(String a, String b)` marks its result with all marks from `a` and from `b`.
 - Taint cleaner — a function that removes a given set of marks from the passed arguments.
   Most often, this is some kind of validation method that verifies that the user has entered data in the expected format.
-  For example, the `validate Email(String email)` method removes the XSS mark upon successful completion of the checks, because now there is no unverified data in the `email` that can lead to vulnerability of cross-site scripting.
+  For example, the `validateEmail(String email)` method removes the XSS mark upon successful completion of the checks, because now there is no unverified data in the `email` that can lead to vulnerability of cross-site scripting.
 - Taint sink — a receiver, some critical section of the application.